neekhilsingh/doc-scanner-ocr/README.md

 ## Limitations

-The current implementation works best when the document has a reasonably clear boundary.
+The current version works best when the document has a reasonably clear boundary.

-Some situations can cause problems:
+It may have difficulty with:

 * Low contrast between the document and background
-* Very cluttered backgrounds
+* Cluttered backgrounds
 * Poor lighting
 * Blurry images
-* Highly folded or curved documents
+* Folded or curved documents
 * Documents without clear rectangular boundaries
 * Handwritten text

 OCR accuracy also depends on the quality of the input image and the Tesseract language being used.

-If a suitable document contour is not found, the program falls back to the original image without perspective correction.
+If a suitable document contour is not found, the program falls back to the original image without applying perspective correction.

 ---

 ## Future Improvements

-Some things I would like to add later:
+Some improvements that could be added in the future:

 * Real-time scanning using a webcam
 * Better corner detection
 * Automatic document rotation
-* Detecting multiple documents in one image
+* Detection of multiple documents in one image
-* More OCR preprocessing techniques
+* Additional OCR preprocessing techniques
 * OCR confidence scores
 * Automatic language detection
 * Better support for handwritten text